csvalpha/sofia/README.md

 ```

 ### Without Docker
-1. Copy `.env.example` to `.env` and edit the values where necessary
+1. Copy `.env.example` to `.env` and edit the values where necessary.
 1. Build the project using:
     1. `bundle install` (might take a couple of minutes)
     1. `yarn`
-1. Create databases and tables and run seeds with `bundle exec rails db:setup`
+1. Create databases and tables and run seeds with `bundle exec rails db:setup`.
 1. (When you want to use the invoice module) Follow https://github.com/zakird/wkhtmltopdf_binary_gem#installation-and-usage

 ### Building updated frontend